 Caesars operates six retail sportsbooks across the state.
 Users can also play online and via a mobile app, available for both iOS and Android.
 Caesars brings a ton of experience to the table, and it shows.

 The app is clean and easy to navigate around as a result.
 It’s devoid of annoying bugs and glitches.
 In short, the mobile betting environment at Caesars provides a solid user experience.
 You can complete all tasks with ease while also having the benefits of lots of markets to consider and appealing odds.

-As a bonus for our readers, the Caesars Sportsbook is offering up a risk-free bet of up to $5,000 with your first deposit.
+As a bonus for our readers, the Caesars Sportsbook is offering up first bet insurance up to $1,100.
 Just click on our links to get set up and enter the promo code LEGALCZR when prompted.
 Place your first-time wager of up to $1,100, get it back in the form of a free bet if you lose.
 Deposit options include credit cards and eChecks.
-If the bet loses, then Caesars will refund your wager amount up to the max offer in site credits.